FengxiangYang/BP_Armadillo/README.md

-# BP_Armadillo
+# Neural_Armadillo
-A simple C++ BP neural network program using Armadillo library
+A C++ baased implementation of some neural network models using Armadillo library

+To be continued...